GuillermoBustosPerez/Backed-flakes-categories/Report/Backed-Flakes-Categories.md

-diversification of an increase in knapping methods, resulting in what are generally flake-dominated assemblages ([Delagnes and Meignen 2006](#ref-hovers_diversity_2006); [S. L. Kuhn 2013](#ref-kuhn_roots_2013)).
-For the analysis of Middle Paleolithic lithic assemblages, lists of technological products are common and tend to reflect individual knapping methods, the organization of flake removals, and their morphology ([Duran and Abelanet 2004](#ref-duran_mousterien_2004); [Duran and Soler 2006](#ref-duran_variabilite_2006); [Geneste
+diversification of an increase in knapping methods, resulting in what are generally flake-dominated assemblages ([Delagnes and Meignen 2006](#ref-hovers_diversity_2006); [S. L. Kuhn 2013](#ref-kuhn_roots_2013)).For the analysis of Middle Paleolithic lithic assemblages, lists of technological products are common and generally reflect individual knapping methods, the organization of flake removals, and their morphology ([Duran and Abelanet 2004](#ref-duran_mousterien_2004); [Duran and Soler 2006](#ref-duran_variabilite_2006); [Geneste